"By

 playing the overshadowing role that they did.
 For the kind of

-publishing I want to doe-books and very small runs
+publishing I want to doebooks, print-on-demand paperbacks,

-I don't need to pay for freight and a warehouse.
-I don't need
+and very small runs of signed editions (marbled paper, etc) I don't need to pay for freight and

-lista base of customers who have
+a permission mailing lista base of customers who have

-provided their e-mail because they want to receive announcements,
+provided their email because they want to receive announcements,

 special offers, and more.
 I think you'll find it worth your while